 Teaching about the environment, climate change, and energy while helping students understand what they can do, is so important - but it can be challenging in Alberta, where views and attitudes on these topics are highly polarized.
 We can help!
 We've researched how to best engage students in environmental learning, and how teachers can 'go there' in a manner that is open, respectful, evidence-based, and that fosters empathy and critical thinking skills.
 To support teachers we have developed a wide range of workshops, a program called Connecting Classrooms to Professionals, and partnered with GreenLearning Canada to bring you Energy Revealed.

-The ACEE team is gearing up to offer a fantastic line-up of workshops for the 2020-21 school year - at ATA conventions in Edmonton and Calgary.
+The ACEE team is gearing up to offer a fantastic line-up of workshops for the 2020-21 school year.
 Whether you’re interested in fun environmental activities to do in your schoolyard or engaging students in learning about energy and climate change, we have something for everyone AND every grade level.
 Click here to see a full list of our current offerings.
-If you have a request for a specific workshop topic not represented here, please contact Marie Tremblay at email@example.com and we'll see what we can do.

 Connecting Classrooms to Professionals